nathanho27/Yelp-BI/MachineLearning/MachineLearning/README.md

 ---

-### 2. Closure Risk Model (In Progress)
+### 2. Closure Risk Proxy Model (In Progress)

-Predicts the probability that a Yelp business is closed based on observable business characteristics.
+Estimates relative business closure risk using observable Yelp signals associated with business fragility and survivability.

-This model reframes the problem as a classification task and will focus on risk-based interpretation using appropriate evaluation metrics.
+This model reframes the problem from outcome prediction to risk identification, producing interpretable risk scores and risk buckets rather than binary classification when true closure labels are unavailable.

 **Status**
 - In development